fpirri/gothings-raspi-install/README.md

 #### 2- Download the 'zero' script
 Exec the command:

-      wget -O /home/pi/0 https://raw.githubusercontent.com/fpirri/gothings-install/master/0
+      wget -O /home/pi/zero https://raw.githubusercontent.com/fpirri/gothings-install/master/zero

-The 0 (number zero) is the primary bootstrap script.
+The file *zero* is the primary bootstrap script.

- To give yourself a minimum of security you should verify the integrity of the files you download from internet.
+ To give yourself a minimum of security you should inspect the integrity of the files you download from internet.
-To this end you have to calculate the checksum of the downloaded 0 file:

-       md5sum /home/pi/0  <-- you thype this
-       54c6223a01420b9028720e9d5789adf3 /home/pi/0  <-- you see the locally calculated checksum

-You should compare it with the file on github repository.
-Content of github 0.md5 file is similar to:

-        54c6223a01420b9028720e9d5789adf3  /home/pi/0
-        ---
-        To evaluate the checksum above you may use the following command: md5sum /home/pi/0
-        ---
-        0  version 0.0.3
-        ---

-#### 3- Verify the 'zero' script
-You should verify equality of the locally calculated checksum with that reported on the github repository

-NOTE :
-  There are means of verification other than md5 checksum.
-  Here MD5 is choosed because it is already available in the raspbian OS.
- Security will be eventually improved later on

-#### 4- exec the 0 script
+#### 3- exec the zero script
 Exec the command:

-        .
-0             <-- the command is:  'dot' 'space' 'number 0'
+        source zero

-please note: this immediately executes the script locally, without the need to mark it as executable
+please note: the script executes the script locally, without the need to mark it as executable

-#### 5- Install actions
+#### 4- Install actions

- Follow the procedure suggested by the 0 script, one action at a time.
+ Follow the procedure suggested by the zero script, one action at a time.
 **It is advisable to exec the first action only once.**
 You may execute the following sections multiple times, althought it should not be necessary.
-Last but one action dowload the  [g menu](https://github.com/fpirri/gothings-install "GoThingsControlMenu for things management") from github.
-It also allow you to exec the menu by typing './g' in the /home/pi/ directory.
+Last but one action dowload the  [go-raspi menu](https://github.com/fpirri/gothings-install) from github.
+It also allow you to exec the menu by typing './go-raspi' in the /home/pi/ directory.
-Anyway, Control Menu is not executed by this action, you should first verify its checksum after the download.
-Then, you may execute it by typeing ./g at the console.

-#### 6- Execution times
+#### 5- Execution times
 The execution time for each action is influenced by the raspberry board model and by the speed of your internet connection.
-Times below are for a raspberry P1B+ directly connected via LAN to a fast ADSL provider.
-Very similar times are obtained for the Raspberry PI zeroW board.

-     A.1 First boot          :  4 m, including reboot;
-     A.2 Install utilities   : 7 m;
-     A.3 Setup user data     : less than 1 m;
-     A.4 Docker & docker-compose installation
-                     docker  : 12 min;
-            compose  via PIP : 1h 15m;
-     A.5 Demo example
-         images download : 32 m;   (first time only) run example : 2 m.
-         Note: this action can be safely interrupted and re-executed
+NOTE: timetable is TODO
 ----------------------

 <br /><hr />